+a.
 A two-sided sign suspended from support hardware and mounted in a front yard between the front lot line and the building facade.
 Yard signs are intended to be viewed at close range by pedestrians on the same side of the street and motorists.

+Size

 Area (max.)
 6 sq. ft. / side

 Width (max.)
 3 feet

 Height (max.)
 3 feet

+Location

 Clear Height above Yard (min.)
 12 inches

 Overall Height (max.)
 5 feet

 Number of Signs 1 per Lot

-- i.
-Yard signs work well for home based or commercial businesses operating in residential building types in mixed use districts. - Information type is limited to business name, logo, and address.
+- b.
+Standards - i.
+Yard signs work well for home based or commercial businesses operating in residential building types in mixed use districts. - ii.
+Information type is limited to business name, logo, and address.
 Additional information is prohibited.

-21. Wall Mural
+20. Wall Mural

+a.
 A sign that is directly painted on to the exterior wall of a building or screen printed, sewn, or adhered onto a canvaslike material that is mounted flush with the facade of a building that identifies a commercial establishment.
 Wall murals are intended to be viewed by pedestrians and motor vehicles from a distance.

+Size

 Area (max.)
-1000 sq. ft.
+1,000 sq. ft.

 Width (max.)
 50 feet

 Height (max.)
 50 feet

+Location

 Height above Ground (min.)
+1 Story

-1 Story Number of Signs 1 per Building
+Number of Signs 1 per Building

-- Lettering or logos must be limited to no more than twenty percent (20%) of the surface area of the wall mural. - ii.
+- b.
+Standards - i.
+Lettering or logos must be limited to no more than twenty percent (20%) of the surface area of the wall mural. - ii.
 Only external illumination is permitted.

-22. Roof / Skyline Sign
+21. Roof / Skyline Sign

+a.
 A sign erected on the roof or mounted to the uppermost horizontal architectural band of a building to identify the name of the building or primary tenant.
 Roof/skyline signs are intended to be viewed by pedestrians and motorists from a distance and serve as an icon for the building.

 Size

 Area (max.)
 250 sq. ft.

 Width (max. % of facade width) 75%

 Height (max.)
 15 feet

 Raceway Height (max.)
 50% of Letter Height

-Location
+Raceway Height (max.)

-Number of Signs 1 per Building
+Location Number of Signs 1 per Building

-- Roof/skyline signs are only permitted on high-rise buildings. - ii.
+- b.
+Standards - i.
+Roof/skyline signs are only permitted on highrise buildings. - ii.
 No portion of a roof/skyline sign is permitted to extend below the start of highest story of a building or above the roof line, parapet wall, or cornice of the top portion of a facade and is prohibited from covering windows or architectural details. - iii.
 Only internal illumination is permitted. - iv.
 Information type is limited to building or primary tenant name.
 Additional information is prohibited.